Center of luxury and lifestyle in Cascais e Estoril

 Extending along the coast between the Portuguese capital city of Lisbon and the thriving beach town of Cascais is a stretch of coastline called Estoril.
-A Cascais and Estoril property puts international residents directly between these two towns.
-This makes access not only easy but efficient by car or by regional train.
-Surrounded by nature, beaches, mountains and more-than-adequate amenities, a second-home purchase in Cascais and Estoril primes residents for the luxurious tranquility that the Portuguese Riviera is known for.
+A Cascais e Estoril property puts international residents directly between these two towns, making access by car or regional train not only easy but hugely efficient.
+Surrounded by nature, beaches, mountains and handy amenities, a second-home purchase in Cascais and Estoril primes residents for the luxurious tranquility that the Portuguese Riviera is known for.

-Cascais and Estoril are considered municipalities of Lisbon and border the southwestern coast of central Portugal, eventually lengthening to the coastline of the Atlantic Ocean.
-The region once served as a holiday retreat for royalty and today still caters to its opulent international residents.
-Cascais and Estoril homeowners can reach Lisbon’s International Airport in about 30 to 35 minutes by car (35 kilometers) and also have access to two local train station stops: Estoril and Monte Estoril.
+Cascais and Estoril are considered municipalities of Lisbon and border the southwestern coast of central Portugal, eventually extending to the coastline of the Atlantic Ocean.
+The region once served as a holiday retreat for royalty and today still caters to its affluent international residents.
+Cascais and Estoril homeowners can reach Lisbon’s International Airport in about 35 minutes by car (35 kilometers) and also have access to two local train stations: Estoril and Monte Estoril.

-Privileged position providing the beautiful sea view raises the average price to €6,800 per sq. meter for an apartment and to €5,000 per sq. meter for a house.
+For the privilege of facing the beautiful sea view, average prices rise to €6,800 per sq. meter for an apartment and to €5,000 per sq. meter for a house.

 The region offers several investment opportunities too.
 These can be acquired for €3,000 per sq. meter in average.